Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 ### Materials

-Materials are feature-compatible with glTF materials.
+Physically based materials that are feature-compatible with glTF materials.

-For more details, see the [material definition](../docs/v1.7/materialDefinitions.cmn.md)
+For more details, see the [material definition](../docs/1.7/materialDefinitions.cmn.md)

 ### <a name="attribute-model-and-storage">Attribute Model and Storage</a>